pum-purum-pum-pum/PackPack/README.md

 # PackPack
 # NOT YET DONE
-2DTexture Packer written in Rust meant to be used for my game.
+2DTexture Packer written in Rust meant to be used by my game.
 Outputs RON animation-description files